epeli/react-bem-factory/README.md

 Like BEM in your React?
 Me neither.

-I wholeheartedly prefer the styled components API like [Emotion][] or [Linaria][] but sometimes you just have to move the CSS away from your components to a separate and CSS files and [BEM][] might be the best way to go with it.
+I wholeheartedly prefer the styled components API like [Emotion][] or [Linaria][] but sometimes one just has to move the CSS away from the components to separate CSS files and [BEM][] might be the best way to go about it.

 [emotion]: https://emotion.sh/docs/introduction
 [linaria]: https://linaria.now.sh/